InsightsByIvy/InsightsByIvy/README.md

 ## 👩‍💻 About Me:
-Senior Digital Assets & Payments Specialist (ex-Kraken) transitioning into data analytics, with hands-on experience in crypto and fiat funding, staking, and high-risk transaction analysis.
+Background in digital assets and payments (ex-Kraken) with hands-on experience in crypto and fiat funding, staking, and high-risk transaction analysis.
+Currently focused on building data-driven solutions using Python, SQL, and machine learning to analyse complex datasets, detect fraud, and uncover actionable insights.
+Actively exploring projects in blockchain analytics, DeFi trends, and financial risk modeling.
-Skilled in analysing blockchain transactions, fraud detection, and DeFi trends.
-Passionate about leveraging data science and machine learning to combat financial crime and drive innovation in decentralized finance.

 Dashboard profiles:
 - <a href="https://public.tableau.com/app/profile/ivy.kepiro/vizzes" target="_blank">Tableau</a>